-Platynereis has been successfully developed as a powerful marine model thanks to the development of many tools (see Section 13.7), allowing researchers to address a variety of biological questions, mostly related to evolutionary developmental biology (Ferrier 2012).
-Several of these questions have already been raised earlier in this chapter and have been the subject of detailed recent reviews, notably (i) biological rhythms and clocks (Tessmar-Raible et al. 2011; Raible and Falciatore 2014; Raible et al. 2017; Andreatta and Tessmar-Raible 2020), (ii) neuronal connectomics and plankton behavior (Jekely et al. 2018; Williams and Jekely 2019; Bezares-Calderon et al. 2020; Marinkovic et al. 2020) and (iii) cell type evolution (Brunet et al. 2015; Arendt, Musser et al. 2016; Arendt, Tosches et al. 2016; Arendt 2018; Nielsen et al. 2018; Arendt et al. 2019).
-Here, we choose to introduce two additional lines of research that are currently (re)emerging: the regeneration processes and epigenetic modifications during embryonic and postembryonic development.
+Platynereis has been successfully developed as a powerful marine model thanks to the development of many tools (see section 13.7 Functional approaches: tools for molecular and cellular analyses), allowing researchers to address a variety of biological questions, mostly related to evolutionary developmental biology (Ferrier 2012).
+Several of these questions have been already raised earlier in this chapter and have been the subject of detailed recent reviews, notably (i) biological rhythms and clocks (Tessmar-Raible et al. 2011; Raible and Falciatore

+2014; Raible et al. 2017; Andreatta and Tessmar-Raible 2020), (ii) neuronal connectomics and plankton behavior (Jekely et al. 2018; Williams and Jekely 2019; Bezares-Calderon et al. 2020; Marinkovic et al. 2020), and (iii) cell types evolution (Brunet et al. 2015; Arendt, Musser, et al. 2016; Arendt, Tosches, et al. 2016; Arendt 2018; Nielsen et al. 2018; Arendt et al. 2019).
+Here, we chose to introduce two additional lines of research that are currently (re)emerging: the regeneration processes and the epigenetic modifications during embryonic and post-embryonic development.

-13.8.1 REGENERATION
+13.8.1 Regeneration

 Animal regeneration is defined as the ability to restore a lost or damaged body part (Poss 2010).
-This fascinating process has intrigued scientists for centuries, and we recently observed a strong re-emergence of the regeneration field thanks to the availability of new tools for less conventional models (Gazave and Rottinger 2021).
+This fascinating process has intrigued scientists for centuries and we recently observed a strong re-emergence of the regeneration field thanks to the availability of new tools for less conventional models (Gazave and Rottinger 2019).
 Injury-induced regeneration is a widespread phenomenon harbored by species of all the major lineages of Metazoa.
-In addition, the extent of what can be regenerated after an injury greatly varies among animals (Grillo et al. 2016; Bideau et al. 2021).
-The origin and evolution of animal regeneration is a longstanding debate, and the questions of why and how regeneration abilities evolved are still poorly understood (Bely 2010).
+In addition, the extent of what can be regenerated after an injury greatly varies among animals (Grillo et al. 2016).
+The origin and evolution of animal regeneration is a long-standing debate and the questions of why and how regeneration abilities evolved are still poorly understood (Bely 2010).
 Annelids show amazing regenerative capabilities, as most species are able to regenerate the posterior part of their body and their parapodia following an amputation, as well as, for some species, their anterior part (including the head) (Ozpolat and Bely 2016).
-Experimental and descriptive morphological studies of annelid regeneration have provided important knowledge (Boilly 1969a, 1969b) (for recent reviews, see Kostyuchenko and Kozin 2020; Nikanorova et al. 2020).
-Nowadays, some cellular and molecular aspects of these processes have been addressed in a limited number of models (Myohara 2012; Sugio et al. 2012; de Jong and Seaver 2018; Ribeiro et al. 2019), notably Platynereis (Planques et al. 2019).
+Experimental and descriptive morphological studies of annelid regeneration have provided important knowledge (Boilly 1969a; Boilly 1969b) (for recent reviews see (Kostyuchenko and Kozin 2020; Nikanorova et al. 2020)).
+Nowadays, some cellular and molecular aspects of these processes have been addressed in a limited number of models (Myohara 2012; Sugio et al. 2012; de Jong and Seaver 2018; Ribeiro et al. 2019) notably Platynereis (Planques et al. 2019).